ravi18011991/smartcertificate/README.md

 -------------------------------
     User can use linkedin functionality as per their choice because it is optional.
 For using linkedin functionality follow the below given description.

     In manage institution page we can see one “Linkedin Link” and two field namely-”Enter Company Name” and “Enter Complete URL” .
-Linkedin link is only helpful for fill company name and complete url.
-    Follow the given steps below to fill manage Institution’s input boxes.
+    Linkedin link is only helpful for fill company name and complete url.Follow the given steps below to fill manage Institution’s input boxes.

     Step 1- First Click on given "https://addtoprofile.linkedin.com/cert" Linkedin Link.

-    Step 2- You need to enter the registered company name, If you have already registered company/institute in linkedin account,just type your company name in first input box which shows your company in drop down list, just select your company from this list.
+    Step 2- You need to enter the registered company name, If you have already registered company/institute in linkedin account, just type your company name in first input box which shows your company in drop down list, just select your company from this list.

     Step 3- Enter Certification name in field “Certification name” second input box.